PratyushKumar43/MedAI/docs/REAL_MCP_IMPLEMENTATION_SUMMARY.md

 ## 🎉 Conversion Complete!

-Your MedApp has been successfully converted from a mock MCP server to a **Real MCP Server with actual AI integration**.
+Your MediOca has been successfully converted from a mock MCP server to a **Real MCP Server with actual AI integration**.
 Here's what has been implemented:

 ## ✅ What's New